Detecting Twenty-thousand Classes using Image-level Supervision: :

-\textbf{Relation to weakly-supervised detection.} In traditional weakly-supervised detection ~\cite{bilen2016weakly,redmon2017yolo9000,ramanathan2020dlwl}, a popular idea is to assign the image to the proposals.
+\textbf{Relation to prediction-based assignments.} In traditional weakly-supervised detection ~\cite{bilen2016weakly,redmon2017yolo9000,ramanathan2020dlwl}, a popular idea is to assign the image to the proposals based on model prediction.
 Let $\bF = (\bof_1, \dots, \bof_N)$ be the stacked feature of all object proposals and $\bS = \bW\bF$ be their classification scores.
 For each $c \in \{c_k\}_{k=1}^K$, $L = BCE(\bS_j, c), j = \mathcal{F}(\bS, c)$, where $\mathcal{F}$ is the label-to-box assignment process.
 In most methods, $\mathcal{F}$ is a function of the prediction $\bS$.
 For example, $\mathcal{F}$ selects the proposal with max score on $c$.
 Our key insight is that $\mathcal{F}$ should \emph{not} depend on the prediction $\bS$.
 In large-vocabulary detection, the initial recognition ability of rare or novel classes is low, making the label assignment process inaccurate.
 Our method side-steps this prediction-and-assignment process entirely and relies on a fixed supervision criteria.